PWcislo26/football-ml-predictor/README.md

 5. K-Nearest Neighbors

 I built two iterations of models - first iteration was with all default settings, in the second iteration I used GridSearchCV to find model parameters that would maximize accuracy of each classifier.
+In the end both results were compared.

 This is a preview of some of the obtained results:
 ![Accuracy comparison](images/accuracy.png)